temporal-sa/temporal-infra-provisioning-demo/README.md

 ### Provision Signals

-- Human Approval of Policy Failure
-- Human Denial of Policy Failure
+- Human Approval/Denial of Policy Failure
 - Continue as New (Get a new TF Plan)

 ### Provision Updates

-- Human Approval of Policy Failure
-- Human Denial of Policy Failure
+- Human Approval/Denial of Policy Failure

 ### Provision Queries